 Foster care is intended to be a temporary arrangement until a permanent living situation (also called permanency) is determined for a child.
 Sometimes a child is reunified with his or he family if birth parents are able to provide a safe, stable home.
 If parents cannot rehabilitate or provide a safe home, the child can be adopted.

-Foster care typically takes place in a family’s home (the majority of what we do here at Buckner), a family group home or a residential group care facility.
-Parents care for children, providing a loving home for them.
+While in foster care, children are provided a loving home with foster parents who care for children.
 Foster families provide stability for children in their time of need.
 Foster parents shine hope into the lives of children by showing them they are loved.
 Foster families are all around us, including in churches, sports leagues and schools.

 Who are the kids in foster care?

 Children and teens in foster care are normal kids in your community, of all ages and backgrounds.
 According to the latest data released by TDFPS,

 - 58 percent of children in foster care are under the age of 9 and 35 percent are ages 10-17.

 - 41 percent are Hispanic, 29 percent Caucasian, 23 percent African-American and 7 percent other races.